Dogs and Shade Vs. You and Your Lawn

-Kids playing yard games and Handsome romping all over this lawn, but its still green and beautiful!
+These kids play sports and lawn games and Handsome romps all over this TifTuf Bermuda lawn, but it's still green and beautiful!

 Dogs and shade are a double whammy – all the above factors come into play, plus the fact that in shade a lawn that will normally repair itself simply doesn’t have the vigor required to fill in and repair damage.